Getting published: Writing competitions for teens

 Sargeson Prize - short story competition

 The Sargeson Prize is New Zealand's richest short story prize, sponsored by the University of Waikato.
 Named for celebrated New Zealand writer Frank Sargeson, the Prize was conceived by writer Catherine Chidgey, who also lectures in Writing Studies at the University.
-Entries open on 1 April for the Sargeson Prize and close at 11.59pm (NZST) on 30 June 2023.
+Entries open on 1 April for the Sargeson Prize and close at 11.59pm (NZST) on 30 June 2024.
 There is no entry fee, and entries are limited to one per writer, per division.
+The Open Division is open to New Zealand citizens or permanent residents aged 16 and over who are writing in English.
+Published and unpublished writers are welcome to enter.
+Entries must be single stories of no more than 5000 words.
+They must be original, unpublished pieces of work.

 The Secondary Schools Division is open to students enrolled at a New Zealand secondary school, or home-schooled students, who are aged between 16 and 18 years on the date that competition entries close.
 Entries must be single stories of no more than 3000 words.
 They must be original, unpublished pieces of work.